tinac22-design/tina.cheng/Portfolio /software-sample-1.md

 # Adobe FrameMaker – Paragraph Designer

-*This writing sample demonstrates how to use a feature in Adobe FrameMaker.*
+*This writing sample demonstrates how to use a feature in Adobe FrameMaker.
+These steps were written while working directly in the software.*

 ## Edit a Numbered List Using the Paragraph Designer